 Accounting and tax

 Hong Kong is a law-tax jurisdiction with liberal laws.
-Many of our Clients appoint Healy Consultants as their Hong Kong tax representative to assist with i) communicating with the Inland Revenue Department (HKIRD) ii) completing financial statements and corporate tax returns and iii) supervising independent auditors.
+Many of our Clients appoint Healy Consultants their accounting and tax representative in Hong Kong to assist with i) communicating with the Inland Revenue Department (HKIRD) ii) completing financial statements and corporate tax returns and iii) supervising independent auditors.
 Find below specific information about Hong Kong accounting and tax.

 - For resident Hong Kong companies, the corporate income tax in the city is 16.5%.
 Resident companies are the ones incorporated or managed from Hong Kong, and they are only taxed on net profits arising from sales within the city;

 - If properly structured, non-resident Hong Kong companies are legally tax exempt if no business activity is conducted in Hong Kong.
 The Hong Kong’s tax system is territorially based.
 Under this system, foreign sourced income is outside the scope of Hong Kong profits tax;

 - Stamp duty on the transfer of shares in Hong Kong is 0.2% of their value, which is shared equally between the two parties involved.
 Property tax is levied at a fixed rate of 15% on the value of the property;